quillforms/quillforms/readme.txt

 == Changelog ==

+= 1.8.0 =  28 Jan 2022
+Feature: Introducing theme per block.
+Feature: Enabling admin to disable progress bar.
+Feature: Enabling admin to disable swiping by wheel.
+Fix: Fix an error thrown at dashboard for user profile image.
+Fix: Fix an issue with date formatting when the value is empty.

 = 1.7.5 =  20 Dec 2021
 Feature: Support for RTL.
 Feature: Improving accessibility with keyboard for dropdown block.